-(Biblical scholars point out that these ‘willow-trees’ were probably Euphrates poplar (Populus euphratica) and not the weeping willows (Salix babylonica) which originated in China.)
-During the 16th and 17th centuries the association became particular to grief suffered by forsaken lovers, who also adopted the custom of wearing a cap or crown made of willow twigs and leaves.
-By the nineteenth century illustrations of weeping willows were commonly used as ornaments on gravestones and mourning cards.
-Willow boughs were also used to decorate churches in Britain on Palm Sunday instead of palm leaves.
+During the 16th and 17th centuries the association became particular to grief suffered by forsaken lovers.
+They also adopted the custom of wearing a cap or crown made of willow twigs and leaves.
+By the 19th century illustrations of weeping willows often appeared as ornaments on gravestones and mourning cards.
+Willow boughs were also used to decorate British churches on Palm Sunday instead of palm leaves.
 In Scotland people made a 3 ply cord from the wool of the catkins as protection against unseen forces.

-Uses for willow wood included house building, coracle frames, and charcoal manufacture.
-Willow’s ability to absorb shock without splintering is still utilised in the making of cricket bats and stumps (note also the similarity between ‘wicket’ and ‘wicker’), and the Dutch traditionally make their clogs from willow wood.
-The wood is good for turning and Celts made their chariot wheel spokes from it.
-Gypsies also used willow to make their clothes pegs, from it.
-The bark was used to make a reddish-brown dye, for tanning leather and as fodder for livestock.
+Willow’s ability to absorb shock without splintering is why it is still to make cricket bats and stumps.
+The Dutch traditionally make their clogs from willow wood and the Celts made their chariot wheel spokes from it.
+Gypsies also used willow to make their clothes pegs.
+People used the bark to make a reddish-brown dye, for tanning leather and as fodder for livestock.

 The bark is fibrous and pliable – ideal for making rope.
 On the Outer Hebrides people made anchor ropes from willow bark.
 Highlanders also used bark strips to tie down thatch on roofs and it has even been used to make cloth!

 Willow is well-known for its use in making wicker.
 This involves weaving stems to create all sorts of useful items.
 Before the advent of plastics, willow was widely used to make a variety of containers.
 These included baskets, coffins, lobster pots (creels) and beehives.
 A 6th century willow basket from Shetland showed the same weaving techniques as those practiced today.